ebbekyhl/storageX/README.md

-# storageX
+# Storage-X - Cost and efficiency requirements of electricity storage in a highly renewable European energy system

-Scripts used to create visualizations in the manuscript "Requirements and impacts of energy storage characteristics in a highly renewable European energy system".
+This repository includes the scripts and main results covered in the manuscript "Electricity storage cost and efficiency requirements in a highly renewable European energy system".

 Download network files from Zenodo: XXXX and locate them in the networks folder.
 The networks folder in this repository contains: